nehapandey-dev/swiggyClone/README.md

 `Pending challenge` `🤔`
 - React Router
 - Responsive
-- Cart
+- Dynamic Cart button
-- filter each Crads
+- filter each Cards
 - filter Ratings and many more to complete